About The Baseball Observer & Coach Helke

 After my son’s sophomore year of high school in 2010, he and I began to search for information about college baseball programs.
 We became very frustrated with the scattered and incomplete information we found on the internet.
 Not one site we went to had complete information.
 They didn’t have a complete list of schools.
 They had broken or outdated links, were difficult to navigation to find information or wanted us to pay for the information.
 There wasn’t one single site (even the most popular or well-known sites) that was a “one place to find everything”.

 The Baseball Education Center is new to the site and currently new information is being added.
 We wanted to provide factual, evidence based and research supported training (performed in the lab and on the field) because of the poor instruction, training, limited beliefs and out-of-date beliefs that is out there.
 Which in the long run, hurts an athlete’s potential.
 Athletes have different physical structures, expectations, different desires and goals.
 Training must address and account for all those differences.
 Athletes are not clones.
-I continue my own training and education by acquiring related certifications, attend educational seminars (baseball, biomechanics, psychology, learning science, etc.) and talk to coaches.
-All aspects that affect training.
+I continue my own training and education by acquiring related certifications, attend educational seminars (baseball, biomechanics, psychology, learning science, etc.) and continue to speak with coaches and trainers at all levels.
 I am also in contact with unbiased researchers and other professionals who do work related to the game.
-Plus, almost 30yrs of hands on, practical experience.
+Plus, I am still an active baseball coach with over 30yrs of successful hands-on practical on-the-field experience.